comsci-uwc-isak/unit-1-project-rikiod/README.md

 ### 4. Backing up the database
 Inputs: name of location to backup (ex. hard drive name)
 1. Obtain inputs
-2. Check if the number of arguments (inputs) is one, otherwise exit.
+2. Check if the number of arguments (inputs, found with $#) is one, otherwise exit.
-3. Copy database to the input.
+3. Copy database to the input using the function cp -a <File> <Destination>.

 The following script creates a backup of the database in a designated location.
 ``` .sh